 In 2017, I was sitting in the office of a professor, nervous and sleep deprived after a semester of balancing work, rehearsals and readings.
-Over her glasses, she looked at me and asked the pivotal question: so, what are you doing after this?
+Over her glasses, she looked at me and asked the pivotal question that all young people dread: "what are you doing after this?"
 At first, I thought she meant after this meeting.
 Really, “this” was referring to the crucible that is getting an undergraduate degree.
 I didn’t know what life looked like outside of “this” after being in it for four years.
-But I knew that I wanted to keep making things — specifically, making things that I longed to see more of in the world.
+But I knew that I wanted to keep making things — specifically, making things that challenged me, and pushed me to think in a different way.

-In 2019, I graduated from Queen’s University with a BAH and moved to Tkaronto after accepting my offer to the University of Toronto for an MA degree.
-During my time as a Master's student at the Centre for Drama, Theatre and Performance Studies (CDTPS), I was introduced to the work of Roxane Gay, Kimberlé Crenshaw, the Combahee River Collective, bell hooks and Patricia Hill Collins—and, immediately, I fell in love.
+In 2019, I graduated from Queen’s University with a BAH and moved to Tkaronto after accepting my offer to the University of Toronto for a Masters degree.
+During my time as a graduate student at the Centre for Drama, Theatre and Performance Studies (CDTPS), I was introduced to the work of Roxane Gay, Kimberlé Crenshaw, Audre Lorde, the Combahee River Collective, bell hooks, Lakshmi Piepzna-Samarasinha, Ruby Hamad—and, immediately, I fell in love.

 To view my publication credits, click HERE.